DavidKoenig/catfeeder/README.md

 catfeeder
 =========
-Software and tutorial for an automatic web-controlled catfeeder built with RaspberryPi.
+Software and tutorial for building your own automatic web-controlled catfeeder built with the RaspberryPi.

 # What is this and why?
 Some cat owners (mostly with flat-only cats) know the problem: You are one or two days not at home.